 top of page

 Finally, while walking the cement perimeter at Cerrito Vista Park, I met a man named Dennis, who left his house unlocked and the keys in the transmission of his Dodge Caravan.
 Then I saw no one for several weeks.
 I crossed town lines to photograph the redwood tree in People's park and broke my own rules.
-I continually asked myself aloud, "What's a town?" and "Where the hell is everyone, anyway?"
+I continually asked myself aloud, "Where the hell is everyone, anyway?"

 I finally caved and photographed my best friend.